Nicky Lopez Player Props: Royals vs. Diamondbacks

-On Tuesday, Nicky Lopez (coming off going 0-for-0) and the Kansas City Royals play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 9:40 PM ET.
+On Wednesday, Nicky Lopez (.227 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 3:40 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Diamondbacks.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Diamondbacks.

 Nicky Lopez Game Info & Props vs. the Diamondbacks